python/exceptiongroups/except_star.md

 exceptions.
 We decided instead to execute each `except*` clause at most once, giving it an `ExceptionGroup` that contains all matching exceptions.
-The reason for this decision was the observation that when a program needs to know the patricular context of an exception it is handling, it handles it before grouping it with other exceptions and raising them together.
+The reason for this decision was the observation that when a program needs to know the particular context of an exception it is handling, it handles it before grouping it with other exceptions and raising them together.

 For example, `KeyError` is an exception that typically relates to a certain